TezRomacH/python-package-template/README.md

 cookiecutter gh:TezRomacH/python-package-template
 ```

+> All you need is the last version of cookiecutter 😉.

 ## 🚀 Features

 In this [cookiecutter 🍪](https://github.com/cookiecutter/cookiecutter) template we combine state-of-the-art libraries and best development practices for Python.
-Note, that this template doesn't have any aditional dependencies 😉.

 ### Development features